-

 become the quality of the outdoor air.

-We don’t inhale thermal comfort - it's sensed predominately
+5) We don’t inhale thermal comfort -

 through our skin with radiation being one of the defining